calebkleveter/UIWebKit/CONTRIBUTING.md

 If you want to contribute to this project, that's great!

 Start by opening an isses.
-Name it something like 'Proposal: <IDEA>', or 'Enhancement: <IDEA>'.
+Name it something like 'Proposal: IDEA', or 'Enhancement: IDEA'.
 The administrators of the project can review it.
 When you get the go-ahead, create the enhancement and submit a PR.

 The PR will then go through review, There are a couple of things we are looking for: